 Graduates from our online Ph.D. in International Psychology program are equipped with advanced research and program evaluation skills coupled with a rich appreciation for the individual and group consequences of global events-preparing them to apply psychological principles in the development of policy, to assist individuals and organizations with understanding and collaborating with diverse cultural populations, and to design and evaluate the efficacy of international programs.

 The online Ph.D. in International program also offers the distinct feature of two additional real-world training opportunities, in addition to their required field experience.
-Students can voluntarily decide to engage in either an Internship Option Abroad or Apprenticeship at TCSPP.
+Students can voluntarily decide to engage in either an Internship Option Abroad or Apprenticeship at The Chicago School.

 Internship Option Abroad*

 After completing 60 credits within the International Psychology program, students may voluntarily decide to decide to engage in an internship to increase marketability post-graduation and/or to engage in cross- collaborative research.
-Internships can last anywhere between 1 semester to 3 semesters depending on the student’s interests and in-country organizations.
+Internships can last anywhere between one semester to three semesters depending on the student’s interests and in-country organizations.

 Apprenticeship at TCSPP*